ohscar/rmalloc/doc/paper/jeff.rst

 Compacting
 ~~~~~~~~~~~~
-- TODO: explain Lisp-2
+Compacting uses a greedy Lisp-2-style compacting algorithm (R. Jones, R. Lins, 1997, p.
+103), where blocks are moved

-Compacting is a greedy Lisp-2-style compacting, where blocks are moved closer to bottom of the heap (if possible),
+closer to bottom of the heap (if possible),
 otherwise the first block (or blocks) to fit in the unused space is moved there.
 The first case happens if there are no
 locked blocks between the unused space and next used (but not locked) block.
 Simply performing a memmove and updating
 pointers is enough.
 A quick operation that leaves no remainding holes.
 If however there are any locked blocks between